 Everyday tasks are easy to overlook, but our principals are always working tirelessly behind the scenes.
 A simple thank you, or moment of gratitude can go a long way!
 Challenge yourself to go out of your way to say thank you to your principal this month!

 When asked about what communities can do to make principals feel appreciated, Amanda said, “Words of affirmation–like just sending a quick email with a positive note–I kept an email folder that I would save positive emails in that I could open when I needed a “pick-me-up.”
-Also–cards, drawings, or notes are always a pick-me-ups!
+Also– cards, E-Cards, drawings, or notes are always a pick-me-ups!
 Principals don’t always get as many tangible reminders of affirmation to keep on their desks or in their offices.
 So those are some ways that I always cherished and made me feel appreciated.”

 Consider writing your principal an intentional note or sending them an email that shares thoughtful words of affirmation.